wayne-borg/restaurantMenu/README.md

 # restaurantMenu
-Simple restaurant menu using HTML and CSS
+Simple restaurant menu built using HTML and CSS.